top of page

 from bpy.types import Operator, Panel, PropertyGroup

-class SketchUpDAEImportProperties(PropertyGroup):
+class SketchUpOBJImportProperties(PropertyGroup):

-dae_directory: StringProperty(
+obj_directory: StringProperty(

-name="DAE Directory",
+name="OBJ Directory",

-description="Directory containing the .dae files",
+description="Directory containing the .obj files",

 default="",